Ilka Tanya Payán: Tributes

 On March 1, 2002, New York City renamed a park in the predominantly-Dominican Manhattan neighborhood of Washington Heights in her honor.
 The "Ilka Tanya Payán Park" is located on the Greenstreet bounded between 156th and 157th Streets, and Broadway and Morgan Place.

-On September 27, 2005 the "Ilka Tanya Payán Theatre" located at the Times Square Arts Center was dedicated.
-The playhouse will serve as an experimental theater for Latino actors and productions.
+On September 27, 2005, the "Ilka Tanya Payán Theatre" located at the Times Square Arts Center was dedicated.
+It is meant to serve as an experimental theater for Latino actors and productions.